CutieZone/pronouns-over-dns/README.md

 ## Record Contents

-The record's content should be a slash-separated list of pronouns.
-Pronouns are words used to refer to someone in place of their name (e.g., "she/her" or "they/them").
-This list allows individuals to specify their preferred pronouns.
+The record's content should be a slash-separated list of pronouns: words used to refer to someone in place of their name (e.g., "she/her" or "they/them").

-Each pronoun in the list is called a "segment."
+Each pronoun in the list is called a "segment".
 A segment is a string of characters without any forward slashes (`/`).
 Each segment should be:

 - At least one character long
-- Trimmed (no leading or trailing whitespace)
+- Trimmed (no leading or trailing whitespace, spaces can exist within)
 - Lowercased

 To ensure consistency and ease of parsing, segments should appear in this order (examples provided from a `she/her` base, as those are my pronouns so it was easiest to work with):